dotnet/docs/docs/csharp/programming-guide/classes-and-structs/classes.md

 When a class declares a base class, it inherits all the members of the base class except the constructors.
 For more information, see [Inheritance](inheritance.md).

 Unlike C++, a class in C# can only directly inherit from one base class.
 However, because a base class may itself inherit from another class, a class may indirectly inherit multiple base classes.
-Furthermore, a class can directly implement more than one interface.
+Furthermore, a class can directly implement one or more interfaces.
 For more information, see [Interfaces](../interfaces/index.md).

 A class can be declared [abstract](../../language-reference/keywords/abstract.md).
 An abstract class contains abstract methods that have a signature definition but no implementation.
 Abstract classes cannot be instantiated.
 They can only be used through derived classes that implement the abstract methods.
 By contrast, a [sealed](../../language-reference/keywords/sealed.md) class does not allow other classes to derive from it.
 For more information, see [Abstract and Sealed Classes and Class Members](abstract-and-sealed-classes-and-class-members.md).